Staff and Educator Awards

 Questions? [email protected]

-The Louisiana Department of Education recognizes that student health plays a vital role in education and school health providers are the critical link in ensuring health service delivery to students.
-Through the School Health Service Provider of the Year Program, the LDOE recognizes and celebrates some of the state’s most exceptional school health providers.
-This program provides an opportunity to acknowledge school health providers, including occupational therapists, physical therapists, speech-language pathologists, audiologists, nurses, nurse practitioners, licensed practical nurses, and licensed behavioral health providers (LCSW/LMSW, LPC, and psychologists) who demonstrate superior provision of health services in schools and support the expansion of health services in schools.
+The Louisiana Department of Education proudly recognizes these exceptional professionals through the School Health Service Provider of the Year program.
+Eligible nominees include occupational therapists, physical therapists, speech-language pathologists, audiologists, nurses, nurse practitioners, licensed practical nurses, and licensed behavioral health providers (LCSW/LMSW, LPC, and psychologists) who demonstrate excellence in providing health services in educational settings and expanding access to care for students.

-School Health Service Provider of the Year Application Portal
+For questions about the School Health Service Provider of the Year Awards program, contact [email protected].

 Louisiana School Health Service Provider of the Year